 After the flowers die, most growers prefer to remove the flower stems.
 They also remove withered foliage to clean up the plant.

-When planted outdoors, many people choose to trim the foliage back in later winter, before new growth starts.
+When planted outdoors, many people trim the foliage in late winter before new growth starts.

-This helps maintain a neater appearance, but it is not a required step for the health of your plant.
+This helps maintain a neater appearance, but it is not a required step for your plant’s health.

 Liriope Plant Propagation